Enterococcus

 Enterococcus is a large genus of lactic acid bacteria of the phylum Bacillota.
-Enterococci are gram-positive cocci that often occur in pairs (diplococci) or short chains, and are difficult to distinguish from streptococci on physical characteristics alone.
+Enterococci are Gram-positive cocci that often occur in pairs (diplococci) or short chains, and are difficult to distinguish from streptococci on physical characteristics alone.
 Two species are common commensal organisms in the intestines of humans: E. faecalis (90–95%) and E. faecium (5–10%).
-Rare clusters of infections occur with other species, including E. casseliflavus, E. gallinarum, and E. raffinosus.
+Rare clusters of infections occur with other species, including E. durans, E. casseliflavus, E. gallinarum, and E. raffinosus.

 Physiology and classification

 Enterococci are facultative anaerobic organisms, i.e., they are capable of cellular respiration in both oxygen-rich and oxygen-poor environments.
 Though they are not capable of forming spores, enterococci are tolerant of a wide range of environmental conditions: extreme temperature (10–45 °C), pH (4.6–9.9), and high sodium chloride concentrations.

-Enterococci typically exhibit gamma-hemolysis on sheep's blood agar.
+E. faecium and E. faecalis can be differentiated based on their carbohydrate metabolism: E. faecium consistently metabolizes lactose but not melezitose or inositol, whereas E. faecalis reliably metabolizes sorbitol and sucrose but lacks the ability to utilize L-arabinose, melibiose, or raffinose.
+Less is known of other species; E. durans share most of the important carbohydrate metabolism with E. faecium.

+Enterococci exhibit variable hemolysis on blood agar.
+Differences occur between species, and between strains of species.
+More virulent organisms are more likely to exhibit alpha (partial) or beta (complete) hemolysis than less virulent specimens of Enterococcus, which frequently exhibit gamma (absent) hemolysis.

 History

-Members of the genus Enterococcus (from Greek έντερο, éntero, "intestine" and κοκκος, coccos, "granule") were classified as group D Streptococcus until 1984, when genomic DNA analysis indicated a separate genus classification would be appropriate.
+Members of the genus Enterococcus (from Greek έντερο, éntero 'intestine' and κοκκος, coccos 'granule') were classified as group D Streptococcus until 1984, when genomic DNA analysis indicated a separate genus classification would be appropriate.